JadeChan03/rag-qa-fullstack/README.md

    - The context and query are passed to the `google/flan-t5-large` model from **Hugging Face Transformers** to generate a detailed and contextually relevant answer.
 3. **Confidence and Source Tracking**:
    - Confidence scores for documents and sentences are computed through:
-      1. ***Cosine Similarity***: used to compare the query embedding with document embeddings, retrieving the most relevant documents.
+      1. ***Cosine Similarity***: used to compare the query embedding with document and sentence embeddings, ensures efficient and meaningful retrieval of information
       2. ***Keyword Boost***: applied to prioritize documents containing query-specific keywords.
    - ***Retrieve Relevant Documents***: extract the highest-scoring documents from the data
    - ***Retrieve Relevant Sentences to Create the Context***: extract the highest-scoring sentences from top documents to create the context for the llm
-   - Document scores, document names (sources) and the generated answer are provided
+   - Document scores, document names (sources) and the generated answer are provided as a result
 4. **Frontend-Backend Integration**:
    - A **FastAPI** backend handles document embedding, retrieval, and query processing.
    - A **React** frontend allows users to input questions and view answers in an intuitive interface.